Arccotangent/kahoot-hack/README.md

 This has similar functionality to the code here https://github.com/unixpickle/kahoot-hack but is more portable as it is written in Java.
 The tools here contain more functionality.
 One of the primary goals here is to build a command line text based client for Kahoot.

+There is a bug with team mode that causes the program to answer twice, but the program will still work with it.

 ## Building

 This program uses the Gradle build system.
 Dependencies are managed by Gradle.
 Open a terminal/cmd window and navigate to the kahoot-hack folder.